pashatay/bestie/README.md

 Click the link and you're all set!
 Now you can start using the app.
 After you login, you will be redirected to the main page where you can find the **"add friend"** button.
 Go ahead and add your friend’s info:

-- First name;
+- First name
-- Last name:
+- Last name
-- Relationship:
+- Relationship
 - and the date of birth of course!

 ![app image](src/images/readme-images/demo-addfriend.png)